tonantr/python-p4-adding-react-to-flask/README.md

 Phase 4.
 Hopefully, this served as a good reminder of how to use `fetch()`, process `fetch()` data, and implement CORS!
-We will elaborate on these concepts and learn how to improve connections between full-stack application clients and servers in the coming lessons.
+We will elaborate on these concepts and learn how to improve connections between full-stack application clients and servers in the coming lessons...

 ***